CPerry90/CS50W/README.md

 ## How to run

 All React and Sass are pre-compiled.
-You can run the application `python manage.py runserver`
+You can run the application with:

+`python manage.py runserver`

 To use the source code you will need to have node.js, npm and Sass installed.